 Which brings us to the main point we study at Alert Logic – where are the biggest risks in your infrastructure as you adopt cloud services?
 There is a strong argument that this concept is very relevant for cloud workloads, but in order to fully appreciate the degree of this risk you have to look not only at platforms, but entire application stack families – and from everything we’re seeing the LAMP stack is leading the way as the biggest source of exposures in cloud environments.

-If you’re interested in a deeper dive on this topic, join us for a webinar on August 2nd.
-We’ll give you a few colorful examples of just how true Dave Aitel’s concept really is.
+For a deeper dive into this topic, watch this webinar and get a few colorful examples of just how true Dave Aitel’s concept really is.

 Why the web apps you're worried about least could be your most critical exposure